Juanhui28/HeaRT/README.md

 ## Installation

-Please see `installation.md` for how to install the proper requirements.
+Please see the [installation.md](./installation.md) for how to install the proper requirements.

 ## Download Data